Alumni

 Marco Heiles: Multiple-text-manuscripts in Medieval German Scientific Literature.
 Studied on the Example of Geomantic Manuscripts of the late 15th Century

-Currently: Researcher, RWTH Aachen
+Previously: Researcher, RWTH Aachen

-Before: Researcher, Universität Düsseldorf
+Previously: Researcher, Universität Düsseldorf

 The German Altgermanistik has always been working with a very broad concept of literature, including not only literary, i.e. fictional and / or poetic texts, but also theological, philosophical and scientific texts.
 Although most of the medieval texts we have are non-literary texts, they have never been in the main focus of scientific research and editing.
 Indeed most of these texts are still unknown today.
 This is caused mainly in the form of the texts and the medium in which they have been written in: Most non-literary medieval texts are written in multiple-text-manuscripts.
 Usually these texts have no known author, their text is not stable and it is very difficult to determine clear text borders within one single manuscript.
 So these texts cannot be understood or classified through classical idealistic concepts like work or author.
 The aim of my exemplary research on a small group of geomantic manuscripts of the late 15th century is to understand the German medieval multiple-text-manuscript as a medium of its own.
 I focus on the following questions: What was the function of these manuscripts?
 How are they structured (materially, logically)?
 What types of layout and paratexts are used?
 And how can we define clear text borders?
 My corpus includes until now six manuscripts: Heidelberg, Universitätsbibliothek, cpg 584; Heidelberg, Universitätsbibliothek, cpg 844; München, Bayerische Staatsbibliothek, cgm 596; München, Bayerische Staatsbibliothek, cgm 987; Oxford, Bodleian Library, MS Broxbourne 84.3 and Wien, Österreichische Nationalbibliothek, Cod.
 5327.